On the theory of body motion in confined Stokesian fluids: A sphere near a plane wall

 Next, consider the archetypical hydrodynamic problem of a sphere with radius $R_p$ and center at distance $h$ from a plane, as depicted in Fig. \ref{fig7.1}.
 Furthermore, consider Navier-slip boundary conditions eq. (\ref{eq2.3a}) at the surface of the sphere and no-slip boundary condition at the surface of the plane wall.

 For this hydrodynamic system, both the Faxén operator of the body and the Green function of the confinement, required to construct analytically the $[N]$-matrix in eq. (\ref{eq4.5}), are available in the literature up to the $2$-nd order.
-Specifically, the $0$-th, $1$-st and $2$-nd order Faxén operators with pole at the center of the sphere can be found in \cite{procopio-giona_prf}, while the Green function and its derivatives in the semi-space have been derived by \cite{blake1971,blake1974,procopio-giona_mine}.
-Both the Faxén operators for the sphere and the regular part of the Green function in the semispace domain, useful for the computation of the $[N]$-matrix, are reported in Appendix \ref{app:C} expressed in the Cartesian coordinate system $(\xi_1,\xi_2,\xi_3)$ represented in Fig. \ref{fig7.1}.
+Specifically, the $0$-th, $1$-st and $2$-nd order Faxén operators with pole at the center of the sphere can be found in \cite{procopio-giona_pof}, while the Green function and its derivatives in the semi-space have been derived by \cite{blake1971,blake1974,procopio-giona_mine}.
+Both the Faxén operators and the multipoles evaluated at the position of the sphere, useful for the computation of the $[N]$-matrix, are reported in the supplementary material to the present article \citep{supp} expressed in the Cartesian coordinate system $(\xi_1,\xi_2,\xi_3)$ represented in Fig. \ref{fig7.1}.

 According to the definition eq. (\ref{eq3.16}), the entries of the $[N]$-matrix, representing the hydrodynamic interaction between the sphere and the plane, are obtained by applying the Faxén operators to the regular part of the multipoles.
 Therefore, by the knowledge of the Faxén operators up to the $2$-nd order, it is possible to construct the matrix